certusone/kb/source/building.rst

 Maintaining a mirror/fork
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to be able to quickly perform patches and check the authenticity of the Cosmos repository we will maintain a remote mirror
+In order to be able to easily carry patches and check the authenticity of the Cosmos
-of the source code.
-This can also turn out to be helpful when GitHub should be down for some reason.
+repository, we always build from our local mirror of the cosmos-sdk repository (which also comes in
+handy when GitHub is down).

-Sometimes it might be necessary for you to apply small patchsets to the Cosmos node for example if you are using a modified
+Sometimes it might be necessary for you to apply small patchsets to the Cosmos node,
-communication and peer discovery system for your sentry<->validators or you are under attack and don't want to wait until
-the team provides a patch for it since the attack is causing you *monetary damage*.

-All of these scenarios plus many more make it really useful to have a mirror and to have one's buildscripts configured on the said one.
+for features like our custom HSM signer (:doc:`hsm`), modifications to the peer discovery code,
+or emergency bugfixes for exploits that you can't wait for the upstream team to patch because they're
+causing monetary losses *right now*.

+Even if you don't plan to run a Cosmos fork most of the time, you should be prepared to do so
+on a short notice, if necessary.

-The plain mirror can simply be turned into a fork in which you have an additional patchset which is always rebased on the new source from the upstream.
+A plain mirror can simply be turned into a fork by just committing on top of the master,

-Generally it is recommend that you don't make modifications to the upstream code and maintain them in a fork if you could also create a PR on the upstream
+and doing rebases against origin/master when there's a new release.

+We don't recommend forking the code base unnecessarily - most of the time, it's much better to
+create a PR against the upstream repository.
+However, you sometimes need to maintain internal
-project.
-But if you need to maintain internal modifications try to keep them as small as possible and in places where the code doesn't change often to avoid
+modifications - if you do so, try to keep them as small, nonintrosive and self-contained as possible,
-conflicts when rebasing onto upstream changes.
+and in places where the code doesn't change often to avoid large merge conflicts when rebasing onto
+upstream master.

-Here you can find a very extensive guide about maintaining a fork: `How to maintain a fork`_
+This article is a great introduction on how to maintain a fork: `How to maintain a fork`_

-For the Cosmos use-case it might also make sense to mirror/fork Tendermint.
-Then you will need to add a ``[source]`` directive to the ``Gopkg.toml`` and update the
+For the Cosmos use-case, it might also make sense to mirror/fork Tendermint.
+You will need to add a ``[source]`` directive to the ``Gopkg.toml`` in the cosmos-sdk project
-dep lock which would add the necessity to maintain this change on the Cosmos project.
-Alternatively you can perform this patch at build time.
+to pull your Tendermint fork, and either commit the modified lockfile to your cosmos-sdk repo
+or do a full `dep ensure` run at build time (not recommended).

-.. [#puush] The puush hack for example https://imgur.com/qqjokYm
+.. [#puush] The puush hack, for instance https://imgur.com/qqjokYm
 .. _`How to maintain a fork`: https://rhonabwy.com/2016/04/04/how-to-maintain-a-git-remote-fork/
 .. _`Certus Build scripts`: https://github.com/certusone/buildscripts